 This celebration of the arrival of the New Year still is what it has always been: a big party.
 After the insanity of the Christmas season, New Year’s is remains a comparatively non-retail-oriented festival.

-In many ways, Independence Day is the last true national holiday (in the patriotic sense) that is still celebrated with any real sense of patriotic fervor.
+In many ways, Independence Day is the last true national holiday (in the patriotic sense) that is still celebrated with any real sense of fervor.
 Retailing and sales are a popular pastime, but generally don’t overwhelm the original purpose of the celebration.

 St. Valentine’s Day